Younes43/Bouncing-Ball-Tracker-Client-Server-Application/Readme.md

 - The **Client** receives the video stream, processes each frame to detect the position of the bouncing ball, and sends the detected position back to the server through a WebRTC data channel.

-## Learning Experience

-Working on this project was a fantastic opportunity to dive deep into real-time video processing and streaming using WebRTC.
-It allowed us to explore the intricacies of client-server communication in a highly interactive environment.
-This project was not only about implementing a functional application but also about overcoming unique challenges and learning new technologies along the way.
-It has been an enriching experience, pushing the boundaries of what we can achieve with Python and real-time data processing.

 ## Challenges and Solutions